Salem College

 Salem College is a private women's liberal arts college in Winston-Salem, North Carolina.
 Founded in 1772 as a primary school, it later became an academy (high school) and ultimately added the college.
-It is the oldest female educational establishment that is still a women's college and the oldest women's college in the Southern United States.
+It is the oldest female educational establishment that is still a women's college and the oldest women's college in the United States.

 Though Salem is regarded as a women's college, men 23 years of age and over are admitted into the continuing education program through the Martha H. Fleer Center for Adult Education and into graduate-degree programs.
 Salem College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.